 A score between 500-549 (paper) or between 173 and 210 (computer) requires satisfactory completion of the UB Intensive English Language Institute (IELI) before academic registration.
 Your score determines the length of time needed for study (6-week or 12-week summer or full semester).
 IELI will issue an I-20, valid for the study of English only, after your acceptance into its program.
 You may not register for course work while attending IELI.
 There is no financial assistance for the study of English.

 Official GRE scores are required; both general and subject.
 The GRE institutional code is 2925 and the department is Mathematics code 0703, 0702, or 0701 only.
 Subject test is required for consideration of financial assistance.
 You may upload a photocopy of your results, though the official scores are required.

 Recommendation Letters: three letters of recommendation are also required.
 Generally they are from former employers or former professors.
-Once you fill out an application the recommenders are e-mailed instructions on how they have to upload the recommendation letter.

 Financial Documentation (approximately U.S. $39,035/applicant, $7,000/spouse, $5,000/child - per year) required of all international applicants.